kiankaas/personal-soccer-stats-analysis/README.md

 **Next Steps**: To improve performance during the Summer season, my team should focus on maintaining fitness and organizing weekly practices, while also improving roster stability heading into the season.

+**Next Steps**: To improve performance during the Summer season, my team should focus on **maintaining fitness** and **improving roster stability**:

+- Organizing weekly practices during the Summer season to improve fitness, reinforce tactics, and ensure players remain prepared for matches.
+- Establishing a more stable lineup by reducing roster changes throughout the season, helping build stronger team chemistry and cohesion.

 ### **2. My Presence Positively Influenced Team Performance**

 **Key Finding**: My presence on the field significantly improved team performance.